 If you are the victim of harassment in the workplace, you do not have to suffer in silence.
 You may feel embarrassed, overwhelmed and unsure of what to do next, but you have rights.
-One of the most important steps you can take is to carefully document your situation.
-This can help you in your fight to protect yourself and your interests.
+One of the most important steps you can take is to

 What information do you need?

 In many cases of harassment, it is one person’s word against another.
 Even if you know what happened without a doubt, it will be difficult to bring a claim or take any other course of action without proof.
 If you have suffered illegal harassment, you have the right to take action to obtain justice and compensation.
 Documenting specific instances of what you have experienced can help you do that:

 - Know the employee handbook, and take note of the specific rules and regulations the offender violated when he or she harassed you.

 - Keep track of the mental health care you needed as a result of harassment – this can help prove emotional trauma.

 - Document what happened and what is currently happening in a journal, including what happened when you spoke to your employer about it.

 - Keep any physical evidence that you have that proves you experienced harassment.